HOME • SEARCH • EMAIL • ABOUT

 - The young leaves, raw or cooked, used as flavoring.

-- The seeds have an anise-like flavor.
+- The seeds have an anise-like flavor; used in the preparation of salted meats.

 Folkloric